KookyGhost/PERCH_CXR/README.md

 # PERCH-CXR

-This is a tool to detect <a href="https://apps.who.int/iris/bitstream/handle/10665/66956/WHO_V_and_B_01.35.pdf;jsessionid=BBBC54AAF1AC3A4330B6B0C39914412A?sequence=1">World Health Organization (WHO)-defined chest radiograph primary-endpoint pneumonia (<strong>PEP</strong>)</a>, written in <strong> TensorFlow 2.2</strong>.
+ <a href="https://apps.who.int/iris/bitstream/handle/10665/66956/WHO_V_and_B_01.35.pdf;jsessionid=BBBC54AAF1AC3A4330B6B0C39914412A?sequence=1">Primary endpoint pneumonia (<strong>PEP</strong>)</a> along with non-endpoint/other infiltrates (<strong>OI</strong>), and <strong>non-PEP/OI</strong> are defined by the World Health Organization (WHO) as an endpoints of evaluation in vaccine effectiveness studies among pediatric population.
+This is a tool to detect these endpoints on pediatric chest radiograph, written in <strong> TensorFlow 2.2</strong>.

-The model was built on <a href="https://arxiv.org/abs/1608.06993">DenseNet121</a> and trained on CXR images from the <a href="https://academic.oup.com/cid/article/64/suppl_3/S253/3858215"> Pneumonia Etiology Research for Child Health (PERCH)</a> study.
+The model was built on <a href="https://arxiv.org/abs/1608.06993">DenseNet121</a> and trained on images from the <a href="https://academic.oup.com/cid/article/64/suppl_3/S253/3858215"> Pneumonia Etiology Research for Child Health (PERCH)</a> study.
-The project also used <a href="https://stanfordmlgroup.github.io/competitions/chexpert/">CheXpert</a> dataset for pretraining, and two WHO datasets: <a href="https://pubmed.ncbi.nlm.nih.gov/15976876/">WHO-original</a> and <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5608771/">WHO-CRES (Chest Radiography in Epidemiological Studies)</a> for testing.
+The project also used <a href="https://stanfordmlgroup.github.io/competitions/chexpert/">CheXpert</a> dataset for pretraining, and images from <a href="https://pubmed.ncbi.nlm.nih.gov/15976876/">WHO-original</a> and <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5608771/">WHO-CRES (Chest Radiography in Epidemiological Studies)</a> for testing.

-<strong>Disclaimer:</strong> The WHO definition is designed to be used in large epidmiological studies which favors <strong><em>specificty</em></strong> over sensitivity, and is not meant to be used for clinical diagnosis where higher sensitivity is preferred to reduce under-diagnosis.
-The definition contains 3 outcomes: <strong>PEP</strong>, non-endpoint/other infiltrates (<strong>OI</strong>), and <strong>non-PEP/OI</strong>.
-The PEP is the main outcome in vaccine studies, and has the highest inter-rater agreement and best model prediction accuracy (AUC = 97.7%) in WHO datasets, and OI has the lowest agreement and accuracy. <a href="https://pubmed.ncbi.nlm.nih.gov/21870077/">Researchers have recommended dropping OI category from the WHO definition</a>.
+<strong>Disclaimer:</strong> The definition is designed to be used in epidmiological studies which typically favors <strong>specificty</strong> over sensitivity, and thus is not meant to be used for clinical diagnosis where a higher sensitivity is preferred to reduce under-diagnosis. <a href="https://pubmed.ncbi.nlm.nih.gov/21870077/">Some researchers</a> have recommended dropping OI category from the WHO definition due to its low inter-rater agreement.

 ## Visualization
  ### Primary Endpoint Pneumonia